sathiathirumal/ColorTetris/README.md

-# ColorTetris - iOS Tetris Game
+# ColorTetris - iOS Tetris Game, vibe-coded with Claude Code!

 A colorful Tetris game for iOS with unique features!